 Searching for a job or internship is a process.
 Make sure you start with an inventory of your interests, skills, values, and personality.
-If you need help, check out our Career Exploration and Preparation resources or meet with one of our Career Mentors.
+If you need help, check out our career exploration and preparation resources or meet with one of our career mentors during our drop-in hours.
 Below you will find strategies and job boards to help you with this process.

 Protect yourself in the job search

 As you job hunt, be sure to use caution.
 Students should perform due diligence when offering, applying for or accepting off-campus employment, as you are doing so at your own risk.
 It is unusual for an employer to request information from applicants such as tax, banking, social security information or to send checks or payment prior to an interview, offer of employment or work hours completed.
 The Nevada Career Studio urges students to exercise careful judgment when responding to employer inquires and to contact our office with questions or suspicions.

 Job search strategies

 - Based on your preparation, identify areas, job titles, and companies that appeal to you.

 - Leverage your network and expand it by participating in career and professional events.
 This also includes connecting with employers, alumni, professors, classmates, etc..

 - Use online job boards based on their purpose.

 - If you are looking for an on-campus job, you should use Workday.